 Shepherd's Holiday ~ Hume or Labour in Vain ~ Hume is an English Country Dance.
-It was published by John Playford (website) in 1651 in The English Dancing Master.
+It was published by John Playford (website) in 1651 in The English Dancing Master, London.
 It was interpreted by Colin Hume (website) in 1995 and published in Playford with a Difference.
 It is a proper 3 Couple Longways dance.
 There is no progression in this dance.
 It is a USA dance.
 The dance lasts 92 bars.
 It is in the key: B flat.
 Someone thought this dance was Easy / Intermediate.

 Lead up all a D. back, cross over Lead down, back again, cross over The first man slip before the 2. man while his 1. wo. before the 2. wo. then the last man slip behind the 2. man, while his wo. behind the 2. wo. then all six turn round about to the left hand into their places, the the last cu. do as the first, and the first as the last Sides, back again, cross over That again Three men and three we. back, joyning hands, meet three men, hands and go round, we. doing the like, men and we. back as before and meet, hands backward and go round as before.
 Arms as you sided The 1. man cross into the 2. wo. place, and his wo. into the 2. man's place, &c.

 Colin Hume's book says this is a duple minor, the instructions make it clear he means 3 couple longways, and his website makes that correction.

 Colin differs from Cecil Sharp in that: he has the cross at the end of A2 be by the left in each part, his slipping sequence in I.B is different, his part III.B uses a different set of cross and requires 3 repetitions of the B tune (as a result most recordings of the tune will not work with this iterpretation).

 The tune was published by Playford for the dance.
 The music was synthesized by Colin Hume's software